cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-labels.md

 aliases: /blueprints/spec-labels/
 ---

-`labels` are useful for automatically attach labels to each deployment that is deployed from the blueprint.
+`labels` are used to tag the deployment object generated from the blueprint (unlike `blueprint-labels` which tag the blueprint object itself).
 The labels are saved in lowercase.

 # Declaration